-A pre-submission consultation took place in December 2017, which comprised the final statutory stage of consultation before submitting the Plan to Northumberland County Council for formal Examination.
-This was called the 'Regulation 14' stage (in line with the Neighbourhood Planning Regulations 2015 (as amended)).
-This consultation took place over an eight-week period commencing on 11th December 2017.
-An open day was held in the Village Hall, during the Consultation Period, where people had an opportunity to look at the Plan, along with the Policies Map that accompanies it, and discuss any issues with members of the Steering Group.
-Statutory consultees were also consulted, and many of their comments were incorporated into the Plan.
-A full list of responses, and how these were incorporated into the Plan, are provided in the accompanying Consultation Statement.
+A pre-submission consultation took place in December 2017, which comprised the statutory stage of consultation required to be completed by the Parish Council in accordance with the relevant legislation before submitting the Plan to Northumberland County Council for formal Examination.
+This consultation took place over an eight week period commencing on 11th December 2017.

+An open day was held in the Village Hall, during the consultation period, where people had an opportunity to look at the Plan, along with the Policies Map that accompanies it, and discuss any issues with members of the Steering Group.
+Consultation bodies were also consulted, and many of their comments were incorporated into the Plan.
+A full list of responses, and how these were incorporated into the Plan, is provided in the Consultation Statement.